eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 <details>
 <summary>:bulb: More Details</summary>
-The type LoadBalancer is only available for use, if your k8s cluster is setup in any of the public cloud providers, GCE, AWS, etc or that the admin of a local cluster have set it up.
+The type LoadBalancer is only available for use, if your k8s cluster is setup in one of the public cloud providers like GCE, AWS, etc. or if the admin of a local cluster has set it up.

 TODO: mention metallb and other solutions for local clusters